Kibrom Solomon

-Kibrom Solomon (born 10 September 2000) is an Eritrean footballer who plays for Eritrean Premier League club Denden FC and the Eritrea national team.
+Kibrom Solomon (born 10 September 2000) is an Eritrean professional footballer who plays as a goalkeeper for Eritrean Premier League club Denden FC and the Eritrea national team.

 International career

 Solomon made his senior international debut on 4 September 2019 in a 2022 FIFA World Cup qualification match against Namibia.
 Later that year he represented Eritrea in the 2019 CECAFA Cup as the team went on to be the surprise runners-up after losing to Uganda in the final.
 He was then named the nation's starting goalkeeper in the 2021 CECAFA U-23 Challenge Cup.